robaho/cpp_leveldb/README.md

     > Return the value for the current entry.
 The underlying storage for the returned slice is valid only until the next modification of the iterator.

+    Which works, but it does make the api more fragile (i.e. error prone).
+Often the inefficiency is simply pushed farther (e.g. you can't store the returned iterator value in a map without a copy).

 1. Compilation times are extremely slow, especially when using higher optimization levels.
 Since C++ does not use a context-free grammar everything must be recompiled almost always.
 1. Writing lock-free data structures is much easier in a GC language due to the [ABA problem](https://en.wikipedia.org/wiki/ABA_problem). `std::atomic` helps but using a well-tested library like Boost is probably safer.
 Still, I was able to implement the concurrent skip list in a lock-free manner.